-In a reference to the U.S. debate about the desirability of a nuclear sea-launched cruise missile (SLCM-N) program, a few interviewees expressed dismay over the inconsistency nuclear modernization plans of U.S. when one administration presents a sound rationale for pursuit of a capability only to have the decision cancelled by the next administration.
-Consistency in words and deeds is a part of allied assurance and large changes from one administration to the next may undermine it.
-"Lack of consistency in U.S. strategy is a problem.
-It undermines extended deterrence, and it could undermine assurance too," Sugio Takahashi noted.229
+In a reference to the U.S. debate about the desirability of a nuclear sea-launched cruise missile (SLCM-N) program, a few interviewees expressed dismay over the inconsistency of U.S. nuclear modernization plans when one administration presents a sound rationale for pursuit of a capability only to have the decision cancelled by the next administration.